triton-inference-server/perf_analyzer/genai-perf/README.md

 ##### `--backend {tensorrtllm,vllm}`

-When using the "triton" service-kind, this is the backend of the model.
+When benchmarking Triton, this is the backend of the model.
 For the TRT-LLM backend, you currently must set `exclude_input_in_output` to true in the model config to not echo the input tokens in the output. (default: tensorrtllm)